looker-open-source/components/RELEASING.md

 Audit possible downstream impacts

-- Verify bundle size has erroneously changed
+- Verify bundle size has not erroneously changed
 - Audit for IE11 impacts
 - Audit for new dependencies
 - Obtain sign-off from contributors that their code is ready for release